 Notes

-1. To provide high availability and low latency for accessing a database, Cloud Spanner defines storage limits based on the compute capacity of the instance:
+1. To provide high availability and low latency for accessing a database, Spanner defines storage limits based on the compute capacity of the instance:

-- For instances smaller than 1 node (1000 processing units), Cloud Spanner allots 409.6 GB of data for every 100 processing units in the database.
+- For instances smaller than 1 node (1000 processing units), Spanner allots 409.6 GB of data for every 100 processing units in the database.

-- For instances of 1 node and larger, Cloud Spanner allots 4 TB of data for each node.
+- For instances of 1 node and larger, Spanner allots 4 TB of data for each node.

 For example, to create an instance for a 600 GB database, you need to set its compute capacity to 200 processing units.
 This amount of compute capacity will keep the instance below the limit until the database grows to more than 819.2 GB.
 After the database reaches this size, you need to add another 100 processing units to allow the database to grow.
 Otherwise, writes to the database may be rejected.
 For more information, see Recommendations for database storage utilization.